mzen17/ESN-Personal-Analysis/README.md

 # Personal ESN Analysis
 <img width="2791" height="1884" alt="image" src="https://github.com/user-attachments/assets/c1d4d688-e513-4c8a-98ff-53491461e4df" />

-## Can we use ESNs as our bias parameter RAGs?
+## Can we use ESNs as our bias parameter for RAGs?
 **Emergent semantics** (Santini et al,  The International Federation for Information Processing 1999) are a form of data that occurs when a user looks at a piece of media.
 What does the user feel?
+Do they feel its a warm image?
+Do they think its a pretty image?
 It turns out, these form of semantics is highly dependent on the personna of the end user.

 Rahul et al formalized emergent semantics into a network (IEEE International Conference on Semantic Computing 2011).
 This mini-project aims to evaluate the feasibility of using emergent semantics formalized as a graph to create the parameters of RAG bias.